Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Add tracking of permanent System Strain.
 * Fix HP roll for Heroic characters.
 * Added a macro to calculate travel costs.
+* Codex of the Black Sun support!
+  * Magic changed to Know Magic and Use Magic.
+  * Sunblade skill and Fight skill added.
+  * Toggle between Adept, Arcanist, and Magister.
+  * Magic Effort for Adepts.
+  * Spell Slots for Magisters and Arcanists.
+  * Arcanists track if spells are prepared.
+  * Adepts have abilities.

 ### 2.3.1